 If you are evaluating Snowflake vs Databricks, you are probably past the feature checklist.
-What you want to know is what happens in production, how performance behaves under shared usage, where spend drifts, and how much operational effort it takes to keep things stable.
+What you likely want to know now is what happens in production, how performance behaves under shared usage, where spend drifts, and how much operational effort it takes to keep things stable.

 We have seen both platforms look clean in a proof of concept, then get noisy once multiple teams share the same data.
 Cost surprises are rarely mysterious.
 They come from repeatable patterns, and the fix usually starts with workload ownership.
 If this sounds familiar, we’ve probably seen the same patterns you’re dealing with.
 This comparison focuses on how those issues actually show up once Snowflake or Databricks is running in production.